- Enterprise Mobility

 Now, let’s take a look at Color Schemes

 The monochromatic color scheme makes use of a single base hue.
 It can be extended using tints and shades of that color.

 The triadic color scheme combines three colors that are equally apart from each other on the color wheel.
-When you connect all the three colors, it creates a triangular shape.
+When you connect all three colors, it creates a triangular shape.
 Use this scheme to create an aesthetically pleasing website.

 Tips on choosing colors or color scheme

-Now, the question arises is how to choose the right colors for your website.
+Now, the question that arises is how to choose the right colors for your website.
 Before picking colors, you need to consider some of the key factors: